danbev/learning-openssl/notes/tls1.3.md

 `Compression Methods` is required but not used in 1.3 which instead uses an extension.
-The fields that are in the package format but not used are required for backward compatability with 1.2.
-A client might want to communicate using tls1.3 but the server might only support 1.2 and this way the 1.2 server will still be able to interpret the package.
+The fields that are in the packet format but not used are required for backward compatability with 1.2.
+A client might want to communicate using tls1.3 but the server might only support 1.2 and this way the 1.2 server will still be able to interpret the packet.
 In 1.3 this field but contain one byte set to zero.

 ### Cipher suites
 The format of the cipher suites strings is as follows: